 Federal prosecutors have indicted Anthony Garvin, a Jersey City, N.J.-based real estate investor, with running a large-scale mortgage fraud scheme that resulted in millions of dollars in losses.

-According to the indictment, Garvin collaborated with others between 2011 and 2017 in a series of fraudulent short sale house-flipping on New Jersey properties with defaulted mortgages.
+, Garvin collaborated with others between 2011 and 2017 in a series of fraudulent short sale house-flipping on New Jersey properties with defaulted mortgages.
 Garvin is also charged with fraudulently obtaining home equity lines of credit by using fake documents and information.

 “Garvin and his collaborators allegedly rigged the short sale process at each step to maximize the difference in price between the two transactions and keep the victim financial institutions from detecting the fraud,” said the Office of the U.S. Attorney for New Jersey in a statement.
 “The conspirators used various kinds of phony documents and misrepresentations, including generating false pre-approval letters from a New Jersey corporation controlled by a conspirator and generating phony deeds that backdated the closing date of the first transactions.”